newamerica-graphics/na_raai/README.md

 # Boilerplate for Creating Data Viz on newamerica.org

-## QUESTIONS

-- deps, how to include correctly, d3 and teddy ?

-* NOPE ISEE. there's no leader list, so it's just the top 25 from all funds...sorted by...?

 ## Setup

 Install our [data visualization project generator](https://github.com/newamericafoundation/na-cli): `npm i -g @newamerica/na-cli`.
 Then run: `na-cli setup YOUR-PROJECT-SLUG -d path/to/install/directory`.
 That's it!